bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

-The [qmv](https://www.nongnu.org/renameutils) utility is used to rename files by way of an auto-generated document of filenames that will be opened in your editor ready for modification; the renames will be applied after the editor has exited.
+The [qmv](https://www.nongnu.org/renameutils) utility is used to rename files by way of an auto-generated document of filenames that will be opened in your preferred editor; the renames will be applied after the editor has exited.
 This utility is especially useful for bulk renames where the power of editor substitution can be used to quickly specify the desired renames.

 `qmv` installation for macOS via Homebrew: